ossf/scorecard-action/README.md

 4) Commit the changes.
 ![image](/images/install04.png)

+## Verify Runs and View Results
 The workflow is preconfigured to run on every repository contribution.
-Results are available on the GitHub code-scanning dashboard[TODO:ADD LINK?] for remediation.

-## Verify Runs and View Results
 To verify that the Action is running successfully, click the repository's Actions tab to see the status of all recent workflow runs.

 To view a list of results from each Scorecards Action run, go to the Security tab and click "Code Scanning Alerts."
+Click on the individual alerts for more information, including remediation instructions.
+(You will need to click "Show more" to expand the full remediation instructions.)[TODO:ADD SCREENSHOT]

 ## Manual Action Set Up